How ABA Therapy Can Support Children with Selective Mutism

 Programs and Resources Available for Children with Selective Mutism

 The Child Mind Institute's Anxiety Disorders Center also offers a dedicated Selective Mutism Service.
 This service employs a team of experienced professionals who provide evidence-based treatments tailored specifically for selective mutism.
-The focus is on gradual exposure to new speaking environments, which is essential for helping children overcome their fears.
+The focus is on gradual exposure to new speaking environments, which is essential for helping children work through their fears.

 What resources are available for families and educators?